atbcb/ICTTestingBaseline/docs/06Changing.md

 1. Check that there is a mechanism for the user to pause, stop, or hide it or to control the frequency of the update

 ### Test Results
-* If any of the above checks fails, then SC 2.2.2 and Baseline 6 fail.
+* If any of the above checks fails, then SC 2.2.2 and Baseline Requirement 6 fail.

 ## Test Procedure for SC 4.1.2 Name, Role, Value
 ## Select/Identify Content